typelevel/scalaz-contrib/README.md

 * Scalaz provides only one-operator classes, namely `Semigroup` and `Monoid`.
 To make a distinction between additive and multiplicative operations, scalaz uses _tags_.
 Hence, a `Semigroup[A]` denotes an unspecified operation, and `Semigroup[A @@ Multiplication]` a multiplicative operation.
 * Spire provides one- and two-operator classes.
 The one-operator classes come in three flavours, e.g. `Semigroup`, `AdditiveSemigroup` and `MultiplicativeSemigroup` (same for `Monoid`, ...).
 As in scalaz, a plain `Semigroup` conveys nothing about the type of operation, whereas the other two should be used for additive and multiplicative operations, respectively.
 Spire's two-operator classes inherit from the additive and multiplicative variants, e.g. `Semiring` extends `AdditiveSemigroup` and `MultiplicativeSemigroup`.
 Also, these classes should guarantee that these two distinct operations relate to each other.
+* Both scalaz and spire provide some notion of equality and ordering.

 Thus, in *manual* mode, the following conversions are available: